JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 Gradle 6.7 introduced [Java toolchains support](https://docs.gradle.org/current/userguide/toolchains.html).
 Using this feature, you can:
-* Use a JDK and a JRE that are different from the Gradle ones to run compilations, tests, and executables.
+* Use a JDK and a JRE that are different from the ones in Gradle to run compilations, tests, and executables.
 * Compile and test code with a not-yet-released language version.

 With toolchains support, Gradle can autodetect local JDKs and install missing JDKs that Gradle requires for the build.